nsarka/graphcoll/README.md

 # Collective Graph Parser (Flex + Bison)

-This project implements a simple domain-specific language (DSL) that describes custom collective communication patterns. `MPI_Allgather` is used as an example collective because it is well known.
+This project implements a simple domain-specific language that describes custom collective communication patterns. `MPI_Allgather` is used as an example collective because it is well known.

-The DSL format is shown in the sample file [`allgather.coll`](./allgather.coll):
+The language format is shown in the sample file [`allgather.coll`](./allgather.coll):

 ```text
 sources=